WANDEX/attila/README.md

-# attila
-Advanced Task Text Interactive Analyzer
+## ATTILA --- Advanced Task Text Interactive Analyzer

-### [CURRENTLY NOT IN ACTIVE DEVELOPMENT]
 https://user-images.githubusercontent.com/15724752/208170719-cc99b9ba-e5d1-47f4-959a-ef9a60caea55.mp4

-Demo briefly showcases an early version of the interaction and minimalistic UI which i personally like.\
+Demo briefly showcases an early version of the interaction and minimalistic UI.\
 Each element of which is accessible using hotkeys, not only via the mouse.

 ### Implemented Features: